mjackson/tree-shaking-react-router/README.md

 This test case compiles dependencies using Babel directly into several files, so each package has an `esm` directory with the build. webpack is run in development mode so we can inspect the output more easily.

+In order to avoid getting duplicate copies of Babel's helpers in our dependencies when they are bundled with our app, we need to use `@babel/plugin-external-helpers` and generate a `babelHelpers.js` file with the helper functions we will need and `import` that into the modules that need it.
+This is a little more work, but not too much.

 The tests still fail in this case (webpack hasn't done any tree shaking), but we some familiar lines in [the output bundle](https://github.com/mjackson/tree-shaking/blob/master/3-separate-files/build/main.js):

 ```js